 Carrie Ritchie is a social business manager for IBM and is based in Indianapolis.
 Previously, she was the social media editor for The Indianapolis Star.
 She graduated from Indiana University with highest distinction in May 2008.
 While at IU, she earned a bachelor’s degree in journalism, a business foundations certificate and minors in marketing, French and psychology.
 She also was editor-in-chief of the Indiana Daily Student and a member of Alpha Xi Delta sorority.
-She serves on the IU Journalism Alumni Board and is the executive director of EntouRaj for Kids, a non-profit tennis organization.
-She also is an adjunct instructor for IU Journalism.
+She was a representative of the IU Journalism Alumni Board and is the executive director of EntouRaj for Kids, a non-profit tennis organization.
+She also is an adjunct instructor for The Media School.

-Brian Spegele is a reporter for The Wall Street Journal, based in Beijing.
-He covers Chinese foreign policy, domestic politics and the energy sector.
-Spegele writes about civil society growth, legal developments and ethnic unrest across the country.
-Before joining the Journal, he lived and worked in the western Chinese city of Chengdu as part of his Indiana University Hazeltine Travel Scholarship project.
-He graduated with degrees in journalism and international studies from IU, where he won a Poynter Scholarship.
-He speaks Mandarin Chinese.
+Brian Spegele is a Knight-Bagehot fellow at Columbia University’s Graduate School of Journalism for 2017-18.
+Previously, he was a reporter for The Wall Street Journal based in Beijing.
+He covered Chinese foreign policy, domestic politics and the energy sector.
+Spegele wrote about civil society growth, legal developments and ethnic unrest across the country.
+Before joining the Journal, he lived in the western Chinese city of Chengdu, where he completed an Indiana University Hazeltine Fellowship.
+He graduated with a degree in journalism and international studies from IU, where he won a Poynter Scholarship.

 Mark Stephens, CBE, is a partner in Howard Kennedy LLP in London.
 His practice specializes in international law, appellate and complex litigation, and constitutional, human rights, intellectual property, privacy, freedom of information and other areas of media law.
 He was appointed by the Foreign Secretary to the FCO Free Expression advisory board and by the Lord Chancellor to be a Champion for the Community Legal Service.
 He chairs a number of bodies, including the University of East London and the Management Committee of the Programme in Comparative Media Law and Policy, Wolfson College, Oxford Centre for Socio-Legal Studies.